 Ever considered how much you should have saved by age?

-I recently gathered thoughts from friends in The Humble Penny community and asked what advice they would give their 20-year-old self.
+We recently gathered thoughts from our community and asked what advice they would give their 20-year-old selves.

-The one overwhelming piece of advice was that people would have saved more money earlier!
+The second most popular piece of advice was that people would have saved more money earlier.

 A number expressed regret for having splashed out on stuff growing up and would much rather have saved.

-I am totally guilty of this too and really chose to live life in the moment.
+I am totally guilty of this too and really chose to live life in the moment in my early 20s 😅.

 The thing I find really interesting about saving money is the opportunities it could open.